lorikrell/gamerchic/docs/w-o-d/intro.md

 ---
-title: Worlds of Warcraft
+title: Worlds of Darkness
 id: intro
 ---

-content
+Vampire, Werewolf, Changing Breeds, Changeling, Wraith, and so much more are part of the World of Darkness.